theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 We must note that by this time, we had a solid understanding of how to calculate the mass of atoms.
 (I know, sounds nuts, but it's true.)
 And some scientists did not buy into the idea that atoms were only made up of protons and electrons.
 Chadwick was one of them.

 Any stable atom is electrically neutral.
 Which means there are as many positive charges in an atom as the negative charges.
-Meaning, Hydrogen had one proton and one electron in it.
+For instance, Hydrogen had one proton and one electron in it.
 Helium had two protons and two electrons.

 Going by the idea that there are only protons and electrons in an atom, it would mean that one Helium atom weighed twice as much as a Hydrogen atom.
 But in reality, a Helium atom weighs four times as much as a Hydrogen atom.